compwright/oauth2-server-mongoose/README.md

 > Note: if you do supply your own models, be sure to maintain the same plugins, static methods and query helpers.

+## Bundled Scripts

+### oauth2-create-client [dburl]

+Interactive script to add a client to the `oauthclients` database collection.

+Generates and encrypts the client secret automatically.

+### oauth2-create-user [dburl]

+Interactive script to add a user to the `oauthusers` database collection.

+Encrypts the user password automatically.

 ## License

 MIT license